 There are only two differences aside from the linear order.
 One is the presence of the Report head in Japanese, as discussed in detail in Section 2.
 It seems clear that there is a parameter here.
 Spanish and Japanese have it, but Italian and English do not.
-The other concerns the absence of the Focus head in Japanese.
+The other is the absence of the Focus head in Japanese.
 For this also, there is likely to be a parameter.
 That is, languages may vary with respect the presence/absence of the Focus head within the C system.
-It would be much too hasty to propose a concrete hypothesis on the possible variations in the left/right periphery just on this basis.
+It would be much too hasty to propose a concrete hypothesis on the possible variations in the left/right periphery just on the basis of (64) and (65).
 Nevertheless, the preliminary investigation in this paper suggests that the CP structure is fairly rigid across languages with the locus of variation in Report, Focus, and possibly Topic.

 14 See Saito (2007) for detailed discussion of examples like (63).
 It is suggested there that thematic topics are licensed clause-initially, and the interpretation in B obtains when the contrastive topic is scrambled over the clause-initial thematic topic.
 One question that remains is why the two wa-phrases in (62) cannot both be in Spec positions of Top heads and be construed as thematic topics.
-Although I do not have a clear account for this, I suspect that some sort of crossing constraint is at work, preventing the subject topic from moving to the higher TopicP spec.
+Although I do not have a clear account for this, I suspect that some sort of crossing constraint is at work, preventing the subject topic from occupying the Spec position of the higher TopicP.